 Going Remote?
 Is it the best option for your company?

 How many times have you heard companies saying that you need to get in a room and sit face-to-face and brainstorm ideas to be successful?

 Well, I think that it’s not true at all, ask Buffer, GitLab, Zapier, and Basecamp.
 These are some fully remote companies that let you work from anywhere.

-Setting up and running a freelance team requires some serious planning and commitment.
+Setting up and running a remote team requires some serious planning and commitment.
 Especially if you are transitioning from the traditional way to a remote setting, it will completely reshape your organization’s culture.